Nanodots and Quantum Dots

-The most well-studied quantum dots are metal chalcogenide quantum dots based on semiconductors such as cadmium selenide, indium phosphide or Lead(II)sulfide.
+The most studied quantum dots are metal chalcogenide dots.
+These are based on semiconductors such as cadmium selenide, indium phosphide or lead(II) sulfide.
 The bandgap of such quantum dots can be tuned throughout the entire visible spectrum simply by changing their size during chemical synthesis.

-Due to their high PLQY, relative ease of fabrication and wide emission-colour tunability, quantum dots having this type of structure are especially suitable for application in display and imaging technologies - and are already appearing in commercial products such as televisions.
+Due to their high PLQY, relative ease of fabrication and wide emission-colour tunability, quantum dots having this type of structure are especially suitable for display and imaging technologies.
+Arleady, you can find them in commercial products such as televisions.